Jin dynasty (1115–1234): Ethnicity

 The Mohe (Kr.
 Malgal) people made up part of the population of the Northeast Asian state of Balhae (698–926), also rendered as Bohai.
 The exact significance and role of the Mohe people in Balhae's social structure is disputed as part of the Balhae controversies.
-The controversy revolves around the ethnic makeup and social structure of Balhae, which various states such as China, Russia, Korea, and Japan have given different views on through different interpretations of historical sources.
-While each perspective can vary significantly, most scholars agree that Balhae's population was at least partially composed of Goguryeo remnants and Mohe people.

 Due to the scarcity of indigenous Balhae sources, the study of Balhae draws on a wide range of textual sources from outside of Balhae, and investigations into Balhae's ethnic makeup usually start from the two official histories of the Tang dynasty.
 The Old Book of Tang states that Dae Joyeong (C. Da Zuorong), the founder of Balhae, was ethnically Mohe but adds that he was "'gaoli biezhong" (高麗別種).
 Literally speaking, biezhong means "separate kind."
 Due to the ambiguity of the wording, the term has been interpreted as meaning "a branch of the Goguryeo people" by South and North Korean historians, but as "distinct from Goguryeo" by Chinese researchers.
 The New Book of Tang refers to Dae Joyeong and his state as Sumo Mohe affiliated with Goguryeo before it received investiture from China and assumed the name "Bohai".
 According to historian Jesse D. Sloane, Tang sources divided Balhae's population into two categories, Goguryeo and Mohe.
 The royalty and upper class were composed of Goguryeo remnants while the majority of Balhae's population were Mohe.